(Trail Companion Guide + Phone app + White blazes = Navigation)

 Some folks get lost when driving a route they have used for months.
 Others apparently have an internal map in their heads including compass directions and a marker of where they are at any given moment.
 I’m somewhere in the middle.

-Fortunately, there’s no need for an internal compass when hiking the Appalachian Trail (although it obviously wouldn’t hurt!)
+Fortunately, there’s no need for an internal compass when hiking the Appalachian Trail (although that obviously wouldn’t hurt!)
 During the planning stages of making a tentative itinerary, I studied the latest edition of “The Appalachian Trail Thru-Hikers’ Companion.”
 This guide offers detailed information in chart and written form about shelters, water sources, road crossings, and re-supply points.
 It has elevation charts of each mile of the trail including icons for pertinent information.
 It also includes maps of towns near the trail.
 I’ve torn out the relevant pages to carry with us and refer to as needed.
+(Although I haven’t used it, another favorite navigation/info book on the trail is “AWOL’s Guide” found HERE.)

 There are detailed topographical maps of the Appalachian Trail.
 Rather than buying paper sectional maps that need to be repurchased as they are updated, I’ve chosen to buy an app for my phone.
 Guthook’s AT Trail Guide allows us to zoom in to see close-up details of the route, including relevant photos.
 Although it can be used with the GPS feature on my phone, we will use it off-line as a more traditional map.
 Unlike paper versions, updates are free.